-The Company receives reimbursement from affiliates including Baird UK, Strategas Securities, LLC (SS), and Strategas Asset Management, LLC (SAM and together with SS, Strategas), and Baird Trust Company (Baird Trust) for shared services that directly supports the activities of the affiliates.
-Strategas and Baird Trust are wholly-owned subsidiaries of BFC.
+The Company receives reimbursement from affiliates including Baird UK, Strategas Securities, LLC (SS) and Strategas Asset Management, LLC (SAM and together with SS, Strategas), and Baird Trust Company (Baird Trust) for shared services that directly supports the activities of the affiliates.
+Strategas and Baird Trust are wholly owned subsidiaries of BFC.

 The Company receives reimbursement from Baird Trust for certain direct expenses.
-The Company allocates occupancy costs, including rent expense and depreciation of leasehold improvements, on a monthly basis to Baird Trust.
+The Company allocates occupancy costs monthly, including rent expense and depreciation of leasehold improvements, to Baird Trust.

 SS provides the Company access to research content.
-The agreement in place allocates costs on a monthly basis for an agreed upon amount.
+The agreement allocates costs monthly for an agreedupon amount.